Decked Out in Lights

 “You thought I was crazy for putting flying pigs in the tree too.
 So, you know,” Jessica says with a laugh.

 The Greeley Holidaze House is lit on Thanksgiving night and is turned on every night from 5-10 p.m. through Christmas Day.
 It attracts people from all over, including families who take their holiday photos in front of the house and dance groups who record their performances there.
-The house has gotten so much attention that it’s been selected to appear on season 12 of ABC’s TV show, “The Great Christmas Light Fight,” which will air on ABC before the end of the year and then stream on Hulu.
+The house has gotten so much attention that it’s been selected to appear on season 12 of the TV show, “The Great Christmas Light Fight.”
+The Artz family episode will air at 6 p.m.
+MST on Thursday, Dec.
+19, on ABC and then stream on Hulu.
 Soon viewers will see whether the Artz family won the grand prize of $50,000.

 Take a Holiday Lights Tour with BrewHop Trolley